cgrudz/DataAssimilationBenchmarks.jl/README.md

 so that standard inputs can be run with the experiment called with macros.

 The `ParallelExperimentDriver.jl` is a simple parallel implementation, though currently lacks a soft-fail when numerical instability is encountered.
-This means that if a single experiment configuration in the collection fails, the entire collection will cancel.
-A fix for this is being explored, but if possible the recommendation is to use the slurm submit scripts below as templates for generating large parameter grid configurations and running them on servers.
+This means that if a single experiment configuration in the collection fails due to overflow, the entire collection will cancel.
+A fix for this is being explored, but the recommendation is to use the slurm submit scripts below as templates for generating large parameter grid configurations and running them on servers.

 ### SlurmExperimentDrivers